isauraAlmar/Personal/README.md

 allow for the creation of indexes (using common parameters or otherwise and evolve over time).
-JSON-based stores are easy to define what I call projections
-.
-Each top-level key
-for the JSON object may be the entity's projection across other parts of the system thereby allowing the schema to evolve over time with backward compatibilit
+JSON-based stores are easy to define what I call projections.
+Each top-level key for the JSON object may be the entity's projection across other parts of the system thereby allowing the schema to evolve over time with backward compatibilit

 * Key Value

 * Graph Databases

 * Multimodel Databases

 ##### CAP Therorem

 Also known as Brewer’s theorem states that distributed databases cannot have concistenci Availability and Partitiob Tolerance all at the ssame time.

 * Consistency: consistent copies of data on different servers.
 * Availability: refers	to providing a response	to any query
 * Partition Tolerance: 	means if a network that connects two or	more data ase servers fails, the servers will still be	available with consistent data.

 ##### ACID:
 *Atomicity: A unit that cannot be further divided.
 *Consistency: Ensure the integration of data.
 *Isolation:
 *Durability:

 ##### BASE:
 *Basically:
 *Available:
 *Soft State:
 *Eventually Consistent:

 ## PROJECT DEVELOPMENT
 ### Tecnologies